Cecca/role-of-dimensionality/README.md

 Benchmarking nearest neighbors
 ==============================

-This is the version of http://github.com/erikbern/ann-benchmarks/ accompanying our paper _Benchmarking Nearest Neighbor Search: Influence of Local Dimensionality Measures_.
+This is the version of http://github.com/erikbern/ann-benchmarks/ accompanying our paper [_The Role of Local Dimensionality Measures in Benchmarking Nearest Neighbor Search_](https://cecca.github.io/role-of-dimensionality-site/paper.pdf).
 See the main repository for the benchmarking tool intended for use for a general audience.